Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Quantum non-Markovianity and state transformations

-where $N_{sq}(A;C|B)_{\rho}$ is the squashed quantum non-Markovianity associated with the state $\rho_{ABC}$. \end{lemma} See Appendix~\ref{subsec:converse} for proof of the converse bound.
-Next, we present the achievable bound. \begin{lemma}[Achievable bound] There exists a free operation that allows us to asymptotically convert state $(\rho_1)_{ABC}$ to $(\rho_2)_{ABC}$ at a rate
+where $N_{\mathrm{sq}}(A;C|B)_{\rho}$ is the squashed quantum non-Markovianity of the state $\rho_{ABC}$. \end{theorem} See Appendix~\ref{subsec:converse} for proof of the converse bound.
+Next, we present the achievable bound. \begin{theorem}[Achievable bound] There exists a free operation that allows us to asymptotically convert state $(\rho_1)_{ABC}$ to $(\rho_2)_{ABC}$ at a rate